Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 # But, what if ... ?

-Suppose you have a Wasm binary, but you don't have the source code for this Wasm module, or simply this Wasm module does not come from a standard compilation pipeline like the previously mentioned boilerplate.
+Suppose you have a Wasm binary, but you don't have the source code for this Wasm module, or simply this Wasm module does not come from a standard compilation pipeline like the previously mentioned.
 It lacks the needed ABI to deal with fastly HTTP services.
 Thus, you cannot deploy this binary directly to the Compute@Edge service because it is not valid.
-On the other hand, you rely on the Rust backend to generate Wasm code, and sometimes the generated code has not the quality that a hand-made-freaky Wasm can achieve.
+On the other hand, you rely on the Rust backend to generate Wasm code, and sometimes the generated code does not have the quality that a hand-made Wasm can achieve.
+(TODO add sentences about performance of hand made for example)

 One way to deal with this problem is to search for the functionality you want to deploy, migrate/implement it to/in Rust, and then integrate the fastly Rust framework.
-But this is not funny :).
-The other way is to try to port the Wasm binary functionality to Rust.
+But this is not fun :).
+The other way is to try to embed the Wasm binary functionality to Rust.
 To do so, you can use `asm` Macro of Rust to directly write assembly code (depending on the target architecture).

 ## Rust inline asm